-Inspect the specifications/certificates of conformity (declarations of compliance)
+Inspect the specifications/declarations of compliance/ evidences of suitability

 The packaging manufacturer must produce a safe packaging material based on the food specifications received.

 Food packaging specifications should have a clear structure and include information on the material, its composition, list of materials and substances, technical details, tests conducted, analysis performed, and legal requirements.